HMRC travel expenses: A guide for business travel & tax

 Naturally, there’s no one-size-fits-all rule for employee travel.
 Your tax rights and obligations depend on your employment status, among other things.

-And - especially in the modern careers landscape - there are whole range of different circumstances that can complicate matter.
+And, especially in the modern career landscape, there are a whole range of different circumstances that can complicate matters.
 These affect:

 • Agency staff billing out time to clients